SummerBootFramework/SummerBootFramework/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on uploading a demo
+- 🔭 I’m currently working on a demo respsitory
 - - 🌱 I’m currently learning plantuml
-- - ⚡ Fun fact: Moving from Java 11 to Java 17
+- - ⚡ Moving from Java 11 to Java 17